 The Use of Technology for Informal Language Practice

-One of the main challenges I have faced during remote learning is providing students enough time to practice spoken communication during class.
-When students are learning on campus, they have access to conversation club, movie club, and other student events that allow them to meet and interact with other French speaking students or instructors.
+One of the challenges students expressed to me during the move to remote learning over the 2020-2021 academic year was that of having enough time to practice spoken communication.
+When students learn on campus, they have access to a French conversation club, movie club, and other student events that allow them to meet and interact with other French-speaking students or instructors.
 With social distancing practices and a reduction of funds for the organization of such events, students have few university-led opportunities to speak French.

 Synchronous communication platforms like Zoom can be used to fill in these gaps.
-While working as a Teaching Assistant, my resources are limited; however, I do encourage my students to schedule office hour meetings (currently hosted on a video platform) specifically for one-on-one conversation practice.
-In Winter 2021, I am also organizing a small conversation group with students in my class, beginning the week of January 11.
-I will provide students with questions and topics they may discuss if they so choose, and elicit feedback about their experience at the end of the quarter.
-In addition to allowing students time to practice conversational French, the goal of these meeting is to foster a sense of community that students may have lost since the move to remote learning.
+In Winter and Spring 2021, I organized a small conversation group with mid-beginner students.
+I provided students with questions and topics to discuss if they so chose, and elicited feedback about their experience at the end of the quarter.
+In addition to allowing students time to practice conversational French, the goal of these meetings was to foster a sense of community that students may have lost since the move to remote learning.

 While Zoom was the platform provided by my university, I am also skilled at the use of Microsoft Teams, Skype, Google Hangouts, WhatsApp, and Facebook Messenger calls